Wikidepia/indonesian_datasets/README.md

 This dataset contains mathematical question and answer pairs, from a range of question types at roughly school-level difficulty.
 This is designed to test the mathematical learning and algebraic reasoning skills of learning models.

 [Original Dataset](https://github.com/deepmind/mathematics_dataset)

+## Disclaimer

+I do not own any of this dataset.
+Do not use for Commercial Purpose!